 But the Pixel Buds haven't given up their Google flair or focus on delighting users with extra features and capabilities.
 These aren't just regular Bluetooth headphones; Google brings a lot of "smart" additions once again, and those help justify the higher $179 price tag.
 This complete package is well worth that money — or it would be if connection issues hadn't become a deal-breaking issue in the year since its launch.

 At a glance

 Google Pixel Buds

-Bottom line: Google's new Pixel Buds are a hit.
+Bottom line: Google's Pixel Buds are a hit with one fatal flaw.
 The case is exceptional, from its size and feel to its functionality with a big battery and wireless charging.
 The earbuds themselves are small and comfortable, with good sound and high-quality microphones for calls.
-Their 4-5 hour battery life isn't industry-leading, but is plenty for most people.
-The complete package is well worth the money, and an excellent pair of true wireless earbuds.
+Connection issues just kill the vibe with every stutter and dropped connection.

 - Superb case design and size

 - Case provides 3-4 recharges

 - Wireless charging case